jhtran/stackjump/README.md

 Simplest run, just give it the preseed file.
 Use the pre-optimized fully automated [preseed here](https://raw.github.com/jhtran/stackjump_skeleton/master/preseed.cfg), but modify it to fit your environment.

-The preseed sets default root password to 'none' spelled exactly as such, but it is recommended you change it to something more secure.
+The preseed sets default ubuntu user password to 'none' spelled exactly as such, but it is recommended you change it to something more secure.

 	$ stackjump -p mypreseed.cfg
 	Downloading linux files..